The Health Improvement Profile: A manual to promote physical wellbeing in people with severe mental illness

-As life expectancy is reduced by 12 to 19 years in people with SMI, this patient group should receive a physical health check at least once a year.
+As life expectancy is significantly reduced in people with severe mental illness (SMI), this patient group should receive a physical health check at least once a year.
 Yet many mental health practitioners have not been trained to assess their physical health needs, and even when such training is offered it may be difficult to access it because of clinical workloads.

-The Health Improvement Profile (HIP) provides an efficient, effective, evidence- based physical health check tool specifically designed to be used when assessing people with SMI.
-It supports practitioners in identifying physical health problems and guides them towards evidence-based interventions to address common health issues affecting people with SMI, ranging from cardiovascular disease to lifestyle factors such as diet, alcohol and smoking.
+The Health Improvement Profile (HIP) provides an efficient, effective, evidence-based physical health check tool specifically designed to be used when assessing people with SMI.
+It supports practitioners in identifying physical health problems and guides them towards evidence-based interventions to address common health issues affecting this group, ranging from cardiovascular disease to lifestyle factors.